 Lawyer for Synthetic Drugs Arrests in Brooksville, FL

 Brooksville criminal defense attorney Ashley Aulls represents clients accused of drug crimes in Hernando County, Pasco County, Sumter County, and Citrus County.
-He can review your case and help you explore all of your legal options as soon as you call (352) 593-4115 to schedule a free, confidential consultation.
+He can review your case and help you explore all of your legal options as soon as you call (352) 593-4115 to schedule a confidential consultation.

 Overview of Synthetic Drugs Crimes in Florida